03 May How Your Clothes Can Affect Your Skin

 Struggling with a dry skin condition?
 Read on to find out how the fabrics you wear can be affecting it…

 Contact dermatitis is a condition where the skin becomes inflamed in response to a material or substance – such as an irritant or allergen – that has come into direct contact with it.
 Clothing dermatitis (or textile contact dermatitis) is a form of contact dermatitis where irritation is caused by a material or fabric, this can be seasonal due to the fact that certain fabrics are worn at particular times of the year – e.g. wool in winter – or can be as a result of an allergy due to the chemicals that are used during the processing of the fabric e.g. dyes.
-The condition is more common in women than men, as well as those who are obese or maybe work in places where it can get very hot, like bakeries or kitchens and those with atopic dermatitis.
+The condition is more common in women than men, as well as those who are obese or those who work in places where it can get very hot, like bakeries or kitchens and those with atopic dermatitis.

 So which fabrics should you avoid?

-- Polyester & synthetic/man made fibres
+- Polyester & synthetic/man-made fibres

 - Rough linen